 What is a bearish options strategy?

-A bearish options strategy is an option trade betting that the underlying asset price will decline.
-If you are bullish, you believe an asset price will rise.
+A bearish options strategy is an option trade used when an investor anticipates that the underlying asset price will decline.
+If an investor is bullish, they expect the asset’s price to rise.

 What is the maximum profit for a bear put spread?

-Maximum profit = long put strike price – short put strike price – premium paid
+Maximum profit = long put strike price – short put strike price – net premium paid

 What does it take for a bear put spread to break even?